Python-SIP/sip/sphinx/python_api.rst

         ``True`` if the C/C++ instance has been deleted.

+.. function:: ispycreated(obj) -> bool

+    .. versionadded:: 4.12.1

+    This checks if the C++ instance or C structure was created by Python.
+If it was then it is possible to call a C++ instance's protected methods.

+    :param obj:
+        the Python object.
+    :return:
+        ``True`` if the C/C++ instance was created by Python.

 .. function:: ispyowned(obj) -> bool

     This checks if the C++ instance or C structure is owned by Python.